יָ֝ג֗וּרוּ

 Number p — Plural — Plural

-Morphological NotesVerb, Qal stem, imperfect (yiqtol) 3rd masculine plural.
-The imperfect conveys incomplete, habitual, or future action: “they will/they do sojourn.”
+Morphological NotesVerb, Qal stem, imperfect (yiqtol), 3rd person masculine plural.

 View full lexicon entry for H1481 →